jasoncheng/testbed/README.v2.md

     150GB Unknow brand (Over ten years ago)

 <sup>
    I cannot afford more hard disk for now, so collect disk from others; I would recommend buy new one instead of waste your time on troubleshooting...
-But debugging more trouble, let us can handle more situation earily, isn't it.......</sup> 😂
+But debugging more issues, let us can handle more situation earily, isn't it.......</sup> 😂
 <br><br>

 ### Nodes Information